Board of Directors report 2017

 GROUP'S KEY FIGURES

-- At year end, net equity and subordinated loan capital amounted to NOK 6.13 billion and represented 18.6 % of the basis for calculation.
-The core capital ratio was 17.0 % and the core Tier 1 capital ratio 14.6 %.
+- At year end, primary capital amounted to NOK 6.3 billion and represented 18.4 % of the basis for calculation.
+Consequently, the Tier 1 capital ratio was 16.8 % and the Common Equity Tier 1 capital ratio 15.0 %

-- The Board of Directors is very satisfied with the results for 2016
+- The Board of Directors is well satisfied with the results for 2017

-- The Board of Directors recommends that the General Meeting pays a cash dividend of NOK 14.00 per equity certificate and sets aside NOK 141 million for dividend funds for local communities.
-In total, this represents 48.6 % of the total group profit for 2016.
+- The Board of Directors recommends that the General Meeting pays a cash dividend of NOK 14.00 per equity certificate and allocates NOK 141 million to dividend funds for local communities.
+In total, this represents 50.6 % of the total Group profit for 2017.

 PARENT BANK'S KEY FIGURES

-- At year end, net equity and subordinated loan capital amounted to NOK 5.97 billion and represented 18.0 % of the basis for calculation.
-The core capital ratio was 16.5 % and the core Tier 1 capital ratio 14.1 %.
+- At year end, primary capital amounted to NOK 6.14 billion and represented 18.6 % of the basis for calculation.
+Consequently, the Tier 1 capital ratio was 17.0 % and the Common Equity Tier 1 capital ratio 15.2 %.

 AREA OF OPERATION AND MARKETS

-The Sparebanken Møre Group consists of the Parent Bank, the mortgage company Møre Boligkreditt AS, the real estate brokerage company Møre Eiendomsmegling AS, and the property company Sparebankeiendom AS.
-Sparebanken Møre has defined its geographic area of operation as the county of Møre og Romsdal, in which the Bank had 30 branches in 24 municipalities at year end.
+The Sparebanken Møre Group consists of the Parent Bank, the mortgage company Møre Boligkreditt AS, the real estate agency Møre Eiendomsmegling AS and the property company Sparebankeiendom AS.
+Sparebanken Møre has defined the county of Møre & Romsdal as its geographic area of operation, in which the Bank at year-end had 28 branches in 24 municipalities.

-The customer-oriented activities within the retail market are organised in a central unit, the Retail Market Division.
-All of the retail market departments (28) report to the Head of Retail Market Division, who in turn reports to the CEO.
-The corporate market is organised into three geographic units, and the three leaders report to the CEO.
-The corporate market has a matrix organisation, dividing the corporate market into 6 different industries (maritime, offshore & supply, industry, real estate, trade & services, SME), as well as insurance.
+The customer-oriented activities within the retail market are organised in a central unit, the Retail Banking Division.
+All of the retail market departments (28) report to the EVP, Retail Banking Division, who in turn reports to the CEO.

 - Deposits and other forms of investments